+This Section summarizes requirements for acquisition and use of equipment purchased in whole or part with TWC grant funds.

+Prior Approval to Acquire Equipment

-Prior written approval must be obtained from the Agency before purchasing equipment.
-Prior written approval must be requested by completing Form 7100 and submitting it by mail or fax to the designated contract manager.)
+Pursuant to the prior approval requirements covered in Section 8.3.22 Equipment, Buildings, and Other Capital Expenditures, in this manual, prior written approval must be obtained from the Agency before purchasing equipment.
+Prior written approval must be requested by completing Form 7100 and submitting it by mail or fax to the Agency’s designated grant manager.
 Approval is valid for 90 days after issuance of the concurrence letter from the Agency.
 No later than 30 days after completing the final acquisition of the approved property Form 7200 must be submitted to the Agency.
-Forms 7100 and 7200 are provided on the TWC Financial and Grant Information page at the Agency’s Web site.
+Forms 7100 and 7200 are provided on the Agency’s website.

-Forms 7100 and 7200 are required for all equipment purchases, and must be submitted to the Agency even if the property that is being acquired is replacement property. subcontractors must submit forms through Contractors.
+Forms 7100 and 7200 are required for all equipment purchases, and must be submitted to the Agency even if the property that is being acquired is replacement property.
+Grantees' subgrantees (subrecipients) must submit forms through Grantees.

+Depending on the fund source, the Agency may be required to obtain approval from a federal awarding agency or state pass-through entity before the Agency can approve the purchase request.

+Use of Equipment

+Requirements for equipment use follow.
+Differences exist depending on whether the equipment was acquired under a federal award or state award.

+Government Interest

 The federal or state government has an interest in equipment that was acquired with federal or state funds, respectively.

-As long as the federal or state government retains an interest, equipment that was purchased using federal or state funds may not be used to provide services for a fee that is less than private companies normally charge for equivalent services unless specifically authorized by federal or state statute.
+As long as the federal or state government retains an interest, equipment that was purchased using federal or state grant funds may not be used to provide services for a fee that is less than private companies normally charge for equivalent services unless specifically authorized by federal statute (for federal awards), or prior written approval is obtained from the state awarding agency (for state awards).

-The federal or state government will retain an interest in the property until such time as it expressly releases its interest or the property is disposed and the government is compensated for its equity share in the property.
-Other requirements for equipment use follow.
+The federal or state government will retain an interest in the property until such time as it expressly releases its respective interest or the property is properly disposed as described in Section 13.11 Disposition of Equipment ($5,000 or Less) and Section 13.12 Disposition of Equipment ($5,000 or More), in this manual.

-Use for the Originally Authorized Purpose.
-Once acquired, equipment must be used for the originally authorized purpose(s) as long as needed, even if federal support is discontinued.
-While needed for the originally authorized purpose, the equipment may not be encumbered for any other use.
+Use for the Originally Authorized Purpose

+Once acquired, equipment must be used by the Grantee in the program or project for which it was acquired as long as needed, whether or not the program or project continues to be supported by the grant award.
+The equipment may not be encumbered for any other use without prior approval from the federal awarding agency (for federal awards) or state awarding agency (for state awards).
+Submit such requests, if any, to the TWC grant manager.

-Available for Use by Other Programs/Shared Use.
-If the equipment is used in the originally authorized program less than full-time, it must be made available to other programs as long as:
+Available for Use by Other Federal/State Programs/Shared Use

+For federal awards, during the time that the equipment is used in the federal program or project for which it was acquired, the Grantee must also make the equipment available for use on other projects or programs currently or previously supported by the federal government as long as:

-use by other programs will not interfere with using the equipment for its originally authorized purpose;
+Such use by other programs will not interfere with using the equipment for the work on the projects or programs for which it was originally acquired;

-first preference is given to activities that are sponsored by the same federal agency as the source that funded the equipment acquisition; and
+First preference for other use is given to programs or projects that are supported by the same federal awarding agency that funded the equipment acquisition; and

-second preference is given to activities that are sponsored by other federal agencies.* (*Note: second preference applies to nongovernmental entities only.)
+Second preference is given to programs or projects under federal awards from other federal awarding agencies.